 WOOFER WORK EXCHANGE AGREEMENT

-I, _______________________________ (first and last name) have read and understand the work exchange and safety policies and FAQs contained in the Waihuena Farm WOOFER orientation pack.
-I acknowledge that participation in the WOOFer program at Waihuena Farm is voluntarily.
+I, _______________________________ (first and last name) have read and understand the work exchange and safety policies and FAQs contained in the Waihuena Farm WWOOFER orientation pack.
+I acknowledge that participation in the WWOOFer program at Waihuena Farm is voluntarily.
 I acknowledge and agree that the terms of my stay are contingent on fulfilling my agreed upon work exchange schedule.
 I do not hold Waihuena Farm liable for any safety related injury during my stay.

 Name (print) ________________________________________